Looking for a new deck?

 Both composites and plastic lumber come in sizes similar to wood decking, including 2 x 4, 2 x 6 and 5/4 x 6-in.
 Prices vary because there are so many different companies, but composites are typically less expensive than plastic lumber.
 Most composite decking and plastic lumber manufacturers also offer a line of handrails, balusters, fascia and other decorative trim.

 They’re extremely low-maintenance and never need to be sanded, refinished or stained.
-However, mold and mildew can grow in shady, damp areas of the deck, and some composites can eventually show signs of decay, because they are partly wood.
-While composite decking materials are about three times as expensive as pressure treated wood, composite materials offer a virtually maintenance free option compared to pressure treaded wood that will.
+While composite decking materials are more expensive than pressure treated wood, composite materials offer a virtually maintenance free option compared to pressure treated wood.